Cable Assembly

-Low-Volume Wire Harness Manufacturingfor Pilot and Robotics Batches
+Low-Volume Wire Harness Manufacturing for Pilot and Robotics Batches

 Low-volume wire harness manufacturing is a controlled build service for buyers who need released harnesses in small quantities without losing drawing discipline, material traceability, or test evidence.
 We review the BOM, connector availability, wire colors, labels, fixture needs, and inspection plan before quoting so engineering samples can move into pilot builds without a supplier reset.

-Piece batch sizes
+Piece batch sizes1 to 40

-Electrical test plan
+Electrical test plan100%

-Workmanship context
+Workmanship contextIPC-A-620

-Wire review context
+Wire review contextUL-758

 Low-Volume Harness Manufacturing Capabilities